emca-it/Energy-Log-Server-6.x/02-00-00-Data_source_and_application_management/02-00-00-Data_source_and_application_management.md

 - go to the application directory and run installation script as a root user:

-		cd /roo/insatll
+		cd /root/insatll
 		./install.sh

 ### Installation steps ###

-During instalation you will be ask about following tasks:
+During installation you will be ask about following tasks:

-- add firewall exeption on ports 22(ssh), 5044, 5514 (Logstash), 5601 (Kibana), 9200 (Elastisearch), 9300 (ES cross-JVM);
+- add firewall exception on ports 22(ssh), 5044, 5514 (Logstash), 5601 (Kibana), 9200 (Elastisearch), 9300 (ES cross-JVM);
 - installation of Java environment (Open-JDK), if you use your own Java environment - answer "N";
 - installation of Logstash application;
 - configuration of Logstash with custom Energy Log Server configuration;